Best Solo Travel and Mental Health Guide

 Mental Health Wins on the Road Alone

 Standing beside a crashing Beaches & Islands, walking through a Arashiyama Bamboo Grove, or watching the sunrise from a mountain pass calms the nervous system and grounds your mind.
-Scientific studies have shown that natural landscapes reduce anxiety, lower cortisol levels, and even increase feelings of hope.

 Add to it your inner practices of journaling your emotions at the end of the day, meditating under open skies, and sketching or photographing scenes that move you, and suddenly, the solo trip becomes a sanctuary for mental restoration.
-These rituals turn solo travel into more than a getaway; they transform it into a mental health retreat.

-A Personal Mental Health Journey
+My Personal Mental Health Journey

 The Travel Psychologist (Dr. Charlotte Russell)